Honeybush

 • organic red rooibos.

-To keep the benefits of cyclopia, the weight of the plant must be greater than that of the other ingredients.
-Many accessories are available to brew honeybush and rooibos, but the "bag" version is sometimes more accessible.
+To retain the benefits of cyclopia, the weight of the plant must be greater than that of other ingredients.
+Many accessories allow infusing honeybush and rooibos, but the "bag" version is sometimes more accessible.